eiskalteschatten/AlexNotes/README.md

 }
 ```

-An example for a git repository with ssh:
+An example for a git repository with SSH:

 ```
 {